NeutronAnticheatSolutions/MinecraftAnticheat/README.md

 / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / /

-Hacks/Exploits that will be detected later on (still being worked on):
+Hacks/Exploits that will be detected and blocked (when released, WIP checks) Fly

-Fly

-Killaura

-GroundSpoof

-etc.